 All that being said: I saved about $10,000 in the past couple of years when I chose to take on some important legal matters without the help of an attorney.

 I felt strongly that I could bring these legal matters to a successful ending by myself.

-Again: I do not recommend you do this if you are not completely certain you’ll do a great job, and if you’re not good in doing research.
+Again: I do not recommend you do this if you are not completely certain you’ll do a great job and if you’re not good at doing research.
 Use an attorney if you need to.